RyanHaskins/RyanHaskins-Website/README.md

 30 minutes: It took about half an hour to set up the repository and make the folder layout.
 I deleted the previous work because I wanted to start the project fresh.

-15 mins: To lay out the basic code of each of the page so i had the footer and the header put in with a bit of content so that i could see where the paragraphs was showing.
+15 minutes: To lay out the basic code of each of the page so i had the footer and the header put in with a bit of content so that i could see where the paragraphs was showing.
 This was to check that the header and footer were set up correctly.

-30 mins: Took me to design and work learn how to create the navigation bar and implement it.
+30 minutes: Took me to design and work learn how to create the navigation bar and implement it.
 I decided to use a horizontal list and none bullet pointed due to looking at Joel.sh home page.
 The position of the navigation bar was my idea. i used this W3schools page available here: http://www.w3schools.com/css/css_navbar.asp to get the navigation bar functioning.

 1 hour: To implement images on each page.
 This includes finding the images as i didn't want to use any images that were of me i decided to pull off some copyright free images from Pixabay.